hibernate/hibernate-github-bot/README.md

 * Proper formatting of commits: every commit message must start with the key of a JIRA ticket.
 * Etc.

+The bot can also be configured to automatically add links to JIRA issues in PR descriptions.
+When this is enabled links to JIRA tickets will be appended at the bottom of the PR body.

 ## Configuration

 ### Enabling the bot in a new repository